-We strongly feel that these specific older rules make for significantly better and more compelling game play.
-Everything else in Middle School works the same as modern Magic rules (mulligans, mulligan scry, etc.).
+We strongly feel that these specific older rules make for significantly better and more compelling game play, with more strategic depth.
+Everything else in Middle School works the same as modern Magic rules (current London Mulligan rule, etc.).

 Draws in EC Tournaments

 As of right now, there is no official and explicit rule against drawing in Middle School tournaments (yet).
 This is a departure from our policy in other Old School tournaments (In order to encourage the maximum amount of Magic and matches being played, and disincentivize draws and concession for seeding, we normally enforce a strict no draw policy, intentional or otherwise).
 We are still experimenting with solutions at different events we run, and this will be revisited and updated accordingly when necessary.